suavecode/suavecode.github.io/guides/_posts/2015-01-01-BWB_tutorial.md

 # Analyses Setup

 Here we setup the SU2 analysis.
-We left commented out the parallel setting if you want to parallelize the computation along with the number of processors to use.
+We commented out the parallel setting but you may use these if you want to parallelize the computation.

 The next setting which is commented out is the input file for pregenerated CFD data.
-We have included an example of this, so even if you don't have SU2 and GMSH installed you can still run this file to generate the surrogate and run the mission.
+We have included an example of this, so even if you don't have SU2 and Gmsh installed you can still run this file to generate the surrogate and run the mission.
+A 10 iteration limit is used so that the tutorial can be run in a reasonable amount of time (~15 min).
+Data for runs with the 10 iteration limit and 1500 iteration limit are provided.

 After that we specify the points we want to use to generate the SU2-based lift surrogate.
 SUAVE has default values for these, but we suggest the user specify their own Mach numbers and angles of attack.